Skip to main content

 kubectl delete pod <pod_name>

-Specify <pod_name> — the name of the pitcher.
+Specify <pod_name> is the name of the pod.

-1. Open the yaml file with the manifest for PersistentVolumeClaim and change the parameter storage:
+1. Open the yaml file with the manifest for PersistentVolumeClaim and change the storage parameter:

 apiVersion: v1